gotneb/manga_api/README.md

-# Manga Api
+# Mangahoot :coffee:
-Api written with Go using MongoDB :heart:
+A manga api written with Go using MongoDB :heart:

 ##  About
 This project actually uses a web scrapping tool to get all manga data.